 Where appropriate, the Harassment Intake Officer will refer students to the Section 504/Title II Coordinator for students, Director of Access & Wellness Suzanne Raffeld.

-Sharyn Schneider, Associate Vice President of Human Resources
+Leslie Gray, Associate Vice President for Human Resources

 Receives and responds to reports and complaints by/about faculty or staff.